igorrosenberg/grails-plugin-heartbeat/README.md

 If you want to contribute, here are some ideas:

 * auto-generate the doc: the README file is essentially copy-pasting the source code.
 It would be nice to simply dump the relevant code comments.
-* remove useless files from the pugin code, like `grails-app/assets`,
+* remove useless files from the pugin code, like `grails-app/assets`.
-* remove jquery dependency
+* remove jquery dependency.
+* make CRUD-dedicated JS only applicable to heartbeat CRUD pages (search for `$('.test.button').click`).
+* Optimize JS.
 * caching results - is this possible without adding heavy dependencies, maintaining genericity and configurability?
 Is caching even desireable?
+* Improve add param GUI (using default grails generate-view/controller feels clunky).
+* Bug: "Test" button does not show http 500 when it occurs within the "show" view.

 #### GUIs

 A CRUD interface is available at `/heartbeat` :